Lukk17/sky/config/k8s/Xperimantal/keycloak/keycloak_README.md

 #### 404 not found on keycloak

-If above configuration not working this can be tried:
+If the above configuration is not working, this can be tried:
-To check correct keycloak address paste this command in terminal:
+To check the correct keycloak address to paste this command in the terminal:
 ```shell
 KEYCLOAK_URL=http://$(minikube ip):$(kubectl get services/keycloak -o go-template='{{(index .spec.ports 0).nodePort}}') &&
 echo "" &&